 Face to Face Day 5 : 25th February 2020

 All sessions will be held at The Hilton Hotel, Maidstone

 'NPQEL is for those who are, or who are aspiring to become, an Executive Headteacher or CEO of a MAT with responsibility for leading across several schools.
-The programme will include the opportunity to experience leadership in a non-educational setting, and on-going support from an external Coach Mentor.'
-It would be beneficial to your experience on the programme to have the support of a either a CEO aspiring to EL, or the support of your Chair of Governors.'
+The programme will include the opportunity to gain an understanding of leadership in a non-educational setting, on-going support from a Coach (from your organisation) and the opportunity to meet and work with a serving executive leader in education.'
+It is vital that you have the support of a coach within your organisation e.g.a CEO or board member.'